 Interestingly, the vulnerability exploited in this incident was fixed in the Microsoft software update from earlier in 2017.
 However, affected organizations hadn’t updated their software yet, which is how the ransomware managed to slip through.

-Why DMARC is the Best Spear Phishing Prevention Method
+Why DMARC Is the Best Spear Phishing Prevention Method

 Spear phishing often uses spoofed email addresses to make the message appear legitimate.
 Implementing a DMARC policy on your email accounts will prevent cybercriminals from spoofing your domain name and involving you in spear-phishing scams.

 A DMARC policy will tell receiving servers how to respond if an email seemingly sent from your domain fails the authentication process.
-It will also give you better visibility over who’s using your domain, improve your deliverability, and monitor wrongful uses of your domain name.
+It will also give you better visibility over who’s using your domain, improve your deliverability, and monitor the wrongful uses of your domain name.

 To work properly, DMARC policies require you to correctly configure SPF, DKIM, and DMARC records for your domain.
 Whether this is your first time or you want to make the whole process easier, consider going with a DMARC-as-a-service platform like Valimail to set up and enforce your DMARC policy.